av-gowtham/identitymark.io/README.md

 ## Features

 - Responsive design with CSS Grid for showcasing recent customer creations.
+- Current weather details integrated via the OpenWeatherMap API.
+- Animated elements for an engaging user experience.
 - Fast and optimized build using Vite.
 - Modular and maintainable React components.

 ## Technologies Used

+- **JavaScript**: Programming language used to create dynamic and interactive content.
+- **HTML**: Markup language for structuring the web page.
+- **CSS**: Styling language used to create visually appealing designs.
 - **React**: JavaScript library for building user interfaces.
 - **Vite**: Next-generation front-end tooling for fast development and optimized builds.
 - **CSS Grid**: For creating responsive and flexible grid layouts.
+- **OpenWeatherMap API**: To fetch and display current weather details.
+- **Animations**: Various CSS and JavaScript animations for improved user experience.

 ## Getting Started